 IIEHP was founded in July of 2011 by Mark Yank, PsyD, Louis Hoffman, PhD, Michael Moats, PsyD, Trent Claypool, PsyD and Jason Dias, PsyD.

-Director of IIEHP: Dr. Mark Yang is a California licensed clinical psychologist and also an adjunct professor at Saybrook University in the United States.
+Director of IIEHP: Dr. Mark Yang is a California licensed clinical psychologist.
 Dr. Yang received his Bachelor of Arts in Psychology from the University of California Santa Cruz and his Doctorate in Psychology from the Graduate School of Psychology at Fuller Theological Seminary in Pasadena, California.
-Dr. Yang is actively involved in the training and supervision of psychology students from the humanistic-existential perspective throughout Asia.
+Dr. Yang is actively involved in the training and supervision of psychology students from the existential-humanistic perspective throughout Asia.
 Dr. Yang’s professional interests include: humanistic and existential psychology, individual and group psychotherapy, grief and bereavement including end-of-life issues, legal and ethical issues in clinical practice, and cross-cultural psychology.

 Dr. Yang has lived in Taiwan, the United States, China and Hong Kong gaining personal experience as an immigrant and expatriate.
 Dr. Yang also accumulated international business experience as an entrepreneur having operated a small assembly plant in China for six year.
 Dr. Yang embraces the fact that he is a dog lover and laments the fact that he is unable to properly raise a dog here in Asia.